top of page

 3. Vermiculite

-1. Start with a clean container.
-I recommend using a large plastic bin or bucket, something with enough space to mix everything thoroughly without spilling over.
+1. Start with a clean containerA large plastic bin or bucket works best—something roomy enough to mix thoroughly without spilling.

 Tips for Flower Growers